myeghaneh/BZML/README.md

 ![WORDCLUD](https://user-images.githubusercontent.com/43270094/65960891-4d591380-e40a-11e9-8fce-331950f18abe.jpg)

 Regarding the dependency, you need to have spacy 2.1.8, scikit-learn 0.21.2.
-We recommend jupyterlab  1.1.3 .
+We recommend jupyterlab  1.1.3, lime                               0.1.1.37 .
 Alternatively you can install dependencies by running:
 $pip install -r requirements.txt